montessoriopen/montessoriopen.github.io/_includes/about.md

 <div class="row" markdown="1">
 <div class="col-sm-8" markdown="1">

 My name is Karissa Lightsmith.
-In 2010, I started [Lighthouse Montessori](http://lighthousemontessori.com) and I this is my next step.
+In 2010, I started [Lighthouse Montessori](http://lighthousemontessori.com) and this is my next step.

 Montessori is an oral tradition and must keep growing if it is to flourish.
 So let's get together and share what we do!